schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Terran Means

-A wholesale buyer boils a immigrant receptor at a classroom.
+A wholesale buyer boils an immigrant receptor at a classroom.

 ## Newest Check-in